-The Veterans Health Administration (VHA) will proactively identify and provide interventions for at-risk Veterans, both those using VHA care and those using other care systems, to prevent suicide and overdose death.
-VHA will increase the use of interventions for Veterans at-risk for suicide through the use of predictive modeling and enhanced engagement strategies.
-By September 30, 2019, the percent of Veterans targeted through predictive modeling algorithms within the VHA system that receive core recommended interventions will increase to 90% from the baseline of 57%.
-By September 30, 2019, VA has partnered with Health and Human Services(HHS)/Substance Abuse and Mental Health Services Administration (SAMHSA) and 17 cities in a "Mayor's Challenge" to develop community plans to end Veteran suicide outside the VHA system.
+- The Veterans Health Administration (VHA) will proactively identify and provide interventions for at-risk Veterans, both those using VHA care and those using other care systems, to prevent suicide and overdose death.
+VHA will increase the use of interventions for Veterans at-risk for suicide through the use of predictive modeling and enhanced engagement strategies. - By September 30, 2019, the percent of Veterans targeted through predictive modeling algorithms within the VHA system that receive core recommended interventions will increase to 90% from the baseline of 57%.
+FY19Q4 value: 85.5% (up from 78% in FY18Q4) - By September 30, 2019, VA has partnered with Health and Human Services (HHS)/Substance Abuse and Mental Health Services Administration (SAMHSA) and 17 cities in a "Mayor's Challenge" to develop community plans to end Veteran suicide outside the VHA system.
+FY19Q4 value: 24 cities and 7 states.